YinHK-gameDev/unity-learn/physics/Joints/2D Joints.md

 ## 2D joints
 1. **Distance Joint 2D**
-   - attaches two game objects controlled by rigidbody physics together and keeps them a certain distance apart.
+   - attaches two game objects controlled by rigidbody physics together and **keeps them a certain distance apart**.

    https://docs.unity3d.com/Manual/class-DistanceJoint2D.html

    https://www.youtube.com/watch?v=wpd2W3bIwx4

 3. **Fixed Joint 2D**
-   - keeps two objects in a position relative to each other, so the objects are always offset at a given position and angle.
-For example, objects that need to react as if they are rigidly connected: They can’t move away from each other, they can’t move closer together, and they can’t rotate with respect to each other.
+   - **keeps two objects in a position relative to each other**, so the objects are **always offset at a given position and angle**. \
+     For example, objects that need to react as if they are rigidly connected: They can’t move away from each other, they **can’t move closer together**, and they can’t rotate with respect to each other.
 You can also use this joint to create a less rigid connection that flexes.

    https://docs.unity3d.com/Manual/class-FixedJoint2D.html